home-assistant/home-assistant.io/source/_integrations/southern_company.markdown

 - Monthly consumption: The most recent update of your current energy usage
 - Average daily usage: How much energy you have used on average in this billing cycle
 - Average daily cost: How much it cost on average to run your electricity in this billing cycle
-- Lower Projected monthly Usage: The lower bounds of how much energy southern company projects you will use.
+- Lower Projected monthly Usage: The lower bounds of how much energy Southern Company projects you will use
 - Higher projected monthly usage: The upper bounds of how much energy Southern Company projects you will use
 - Lower projected monthly cost: The lower bounds of how much energy Southern Company projects your bill will cost
 - Higher projected monthly cost: The upper bounds of how much energy southern company projects your bill will cost